AndreasMerentitis/Sagemaker-Athena-NYC-taxi/README.md

 The NYC taxi dataset is used as starting point.
 The dataset is large so it requires either a very large machine on distributed execution of queries.

-The following file are to train and deploy models:
+The following files are used to train and deploy models:
 * taxi_fare_prediction_original.ipynb which is the original one from the first reference
 * taxi_fare_prediction_dataframe.ipynb which is training the model from a single csv using less data (as baseline for comparissons)
 * taxi_fare_prediction.ipynb which is doing distributed training of the model and explanation using Kernel Shap on a small sample